Definition

 EFTA Surveillance Authority (ESA) Warns Norway on 2025 Municipal and Packaging Waste Targets

-The EFTA Surveillance Authority has issued an early warning to Norway for being at risk of missing its 2025 municipal and plastic packaging recycling targets.
-Businesses should anticipate stricter national waste management measures, including enhanced Extended Producer Responsibility (EPR) fee modulation and mandatory separate collection for textiles and bio-waste.
+The EFTA Surveillance Authority has formally warned Norway of its high risk of missing 2025 municipal and plastic packaging recycling targets.
+Companies should prepare for intensified national waste management measures, including stricter separate collection requirements and higher costs through eco-modulated Extended Producer Responsibility fees.

 Austria: Vorarlberg Adopts State Waste Management Plan 2025+ (4th Update)